OpenDAoC/OpenDAoC-Core/SRD/05_Social_Systems/Trade_System.md

 ### Trade Window Interface

+**Game Rule Summary**: The trade window shows what each player is offering.
+You get 10 slots to place items and a separate field for money.
+Both sides of the trade are visible so you can see exactly what you're getting in return.
+Once you're happy with the trade, you click accept, but the trade won't complete until the other player also accepts.

 #### Window Layout
 - **Slots**: 10 trade slots per player
 - **Money Field**: Separate field for currency